-There are a multitude of reasons why your students may struggle to write—they may suffer from a disability like dyslexia, they could be afraid to put the wrong words on paper, or maybe they are just unable to think of a topic.
-Regardless of the reason, there are some tried and true methods that can help your students who struggle with the writing process.
+They may simply be unable to think of a topic.
+Regardless of the reason, some tried and true methods can help your students who struggle with the writing process.

 Write About Real Life Experiences

-Students generally find it easier to write about their own personal experiences, but a simple instruction, “Write about something that happened to you” may still draw a blank.
 To get your students thinking, ask them leading questions: Where have you been?
 What did you do there?
 Who went with you?
-Then try using a rolling chair to circulate the room and sit with students at their level to help them brainstorm—outline their story, so they realize they do have something to write about.
+Then try using a rolling chair to circulate the room and sit with students at their level to help them brainstorm.
+Help them outline their story so they realize they have something to write about.

 Provide Clear Instructions for Self-Assessment

 For the early stages of writing—when simply encouraging your struggling writers to put words on paper—emphasize self-expression and writing freely without stressing writing conventions.
-As they become more comfortable with the writing process, transition into more concrete expectations.
+As they become more comfortable with the writing process, they transition into more concrete expectations.

 Use Helpful Resources